Chike17/recast.ly/README.md

 3. Make sure no other app is running on port 8080.

-4. Email chike.onuorah@gmail.com to gain access to the API KEY

-5. Place the API KEY in the src/config/youtube.config file
+4. Place the API KEY in the src/config/youtube.config file

-6. The search bar will automatically update the videos as you type in a query.
+5. The search bar will automatically update the videos as you type in a query.